Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Arcane Magic

-• Institutions: The University of Valoria, various private academies
+• Institutions: The University-Of-Valoria, various private academies

 • Focus: Spells, enchantments, magical theory